emcf/thepipe/README.md

 ## 🛠️ How it works

 The pipe is accessible from the command line or from [Python](https://www.python.org/downloads/).
 The input source is either a file path, a URL, or a directory (or zip file) path.
 The pipe will extract information from the source and process it for downstream use with [LLMs](https://en.wikipedia.org/wiki/Large_language_model).
-The output from the pipe is an opinionated, sensible, text-based (or multimodal) representation of the extracted information, carefully crafted to scale well in performance for any model size from [GPT-4](https://openai.com/gpt-4) to [gemma-7b](https://huggingface.co/google/gemma-7b).
-It uses a variety of heuristics to optimize the output for LLMs, including [AI-native document extraction](https://docs.mathpix.com/#process-a-pdf), [efficient token compression](https://arxiv.org/abs/2403.12968), [code compression with Ctags](https://en.wikipedia.org/wiki/Ctags), automatic [image encoding](https://en.wikipedia.org/wiki/Base64), reranking for [LITM](https://arxiv.org/abs/2307.03172) effects, and more, all pre-built to work out-of-the-box.
+The output from the pipe is a sensible text-based (or multimodal) representation of the extracted information, carefully crafted to fit within context windows for any models from [gemma-7b](https://huggingface.co/google/gemma-7b) to [GPT-4](https://openai.com/gpt-4).
+It uses a variety of heuristics to optimize the output for LLMs, including [AI-native PDF extraction](https://docs.mathpix.com/#process-a-pdf), [efficient token compression](https://arxiv.org/abs/2403.12968), [code compression with Ctags](https://en.wikipedia.org/wiki/Ctags), automatic [image encoding](https://en.wikipedia.org/wiki/Base64), reranking for [LITM](https://arxiv.org/abs/2307.03172) effects, and more, all pre-built to work out-of-the-box.

 ## 📂 Supported input sources